-This position description is a guide and will vary from time to time, and between services and/or units to meet changing service need
+This position description is a guide and will vary from time to time, and between services and/or units to meet changing service needs

-Te Whatu Ora, Te Tai o Poutini West Coast is committed to the principles of Te Tiriti o Waitangi | Treaty of Waitangi and the objectives of all New Zealand Health and Disability strategies.
+Health New Zealand, Te Tai o Poutini West Coast is committed to the principles of Te Tiriti o Waitangi | Treaty of Waitangi and the objectives of all New Zealand Health and Disability strategies.
 This commitment prioritises meaningful engagement with Tangata Whenua at strategic and operational service levels and recognises that all staff have a responsibility to help eliminate disparities in health outcomes between Māori and non-Māori.

-Position Title: Registered Nurse Reports daily to: Clinical Nurse Manager & Paediatrics Key Relationships: Internal: Consumers, family/whānau and carers All WC staff including staff from other disciplines.
-Central Region leadership (i.e. Director of Nursing, Nurse Directors, Nurse Consultants, Duty Nurse Managers, TrendCare Coordinator, Allied Health, Mental Health NC) Northern Region leadership (i.e. Operations Manager (Northern), CNMs, ACNMs) Interprofessional team Learning & Development Māori Health Team People & Capability Quality Team External: Community stakeholders Canterbury Regional Staff Unions ARC facilities Trauma Network Team Education Providers St John Services Police Fire Service Voluntary organisations such as Victim Support Tour Companies Role Purpose: The Registered Nurse (RN) will utilise nursing knowledge and complex nursing judgement to assess health needs and provide care, and to advise and support people to manage their health.
-The RN practises independently and in collaboration with other health professionals, performs general nursing functions and delegates to and directs Enrolled Nurses, Health Care Assistants and others.
+Position Title: Registered Nurse Reports daily to: Clinical Nurse Manager Acute Zone & Paediatrics Key Relationships: Internal: Consumers, family/whānau and carers All WC staff including staff from other disciplines.
+Central Region leadership (i.e. Director of Nursing, Nurse Directors, Nurse Consultants, Duty Nurse Managers, TrendCare Coordinator, Allied Health, Mental Health NC) Northern Region leadership (i.e. Operations Manager (Northern), CNMs, ACNMs) Interprofessional team Learning &amp; Development Māori Health Team People &amp; Capability Quality Team External: Community stakeholders Canterbury Regional Staff Unions West Coast Primary Health Organisation (PHO) ARC facilities Trauma Network Team Education Providers St John Services Police Fire Service Voluntary organisations such as Victim Support Tour Companies ACC Role Purpose: The Registered Nurse (RN) will utilise nursing knowledge and complex nursing judgement to assess health needs and provide care, and to advise and support people to manage their health.
+The RN practices independently and in collaboration with other health professionals, performs general nursing functions and delegates to and directs Enrolled Nurses, Health Care Assistants and others.
 The RN also provides comprehensive nursing assessments to develop, implement, and evaluate an integrated plan of health care, and provide nursing interventions that require substantial scientific, technology and professional knowledge and skills and decision making.
 This occurs in a range of settings in partnership with individuals, families, whanau and communities.
 The RN may practise in a variety of clinical contexts depending on the nurse's educational preparation and practice experience.
 The RN also uses this expertise to manage, teach evaluate and research nursing practice.
-Key functions of the role include: As a registered nurse in a rural setting you will be expected to work over a number of different areas such as Short Stay, Unplanned, ED and occasionally CCU supporting staff with critically unwell patients, using your skills and knowledge ensuring excellence in nursing care.
-Ensures that you work within your scope of practice and keep abreast of best practice guidelines.
-Adheres to legislative requirements and ensures documentation of such is provided to high standard.
-E.g. Fall's risk, Family violence assessment, smoking cessation status, pressure are prevention and Alcohol status.
-Supports sustainable service changes infor quality initiatives, local strategy, and promo WCDHB model of care
+Key functions of the role include: 1.
+As a registered nurse in a rural setting you will be expected to work over a number of different areas such as Short Stay, Unplanned, ED and occasionally CCU supporting staff with critically unwell patients, using your skills and knowledge ensuring excellence in nursing care.

-This position description is a guide and will vary from time to time, and between services and/or units to meet changing service need
+This position description is a guide and will vary from time to time, and between services and/or units to meet changing service needs